Hypencoder: Hypernetworks for Information Retrieval

 \subsection{Query and Document Encoders}

 The \name{} framework is generic and can be applied to any implementation of query and document encoders.
 In this work, we use pretrained transformer-based encoder models commonly used in the recent neural network literature.
 Specifically, we use a pretrained BERT base model \cite{BERT} for encoding queries and documents.
-Even though \name{} can operate on all token representations produced for each document this work focuses on a single vector representation of documents, which is more efficient in terms of query latency, memory requirements, and disk usage.
+Although \name{} can operate on all document token representations this work focuses on a single vector representation of documents, which is more efficient in terms of query latency, memory requirements, and disk usage.
 To do so, we can either use the contextualized embedding representing the \texttt{[CLS]} token or take the mean of all the contextualized embeddings for all the non-pad input tokens.
-Empirically, we found that using the \texttt{[CLS]} token performs better.
+Empirically, we find that using the \texttt{[CLS]} token performs better.
 Therefore, the document representation produced by the encoder is a single vector with 768 dimensions, i.e., the same as BERT's output dimensionality.
 We refer to it as $E_d \in \mathbb{R}^{m \times h}$, where $m=1$ in our setting.

 Since \name{} only uses the contextualized-query-token representations once to produce the \mininame{}, it can skip pooling tokens without adding much cost.
 Therefore, we use all non-pad-token representations produced by the query encoder as the intermediate representation of the queries, denoted by $E_q \in \mathbb{R}^{n \times h}$, where $n$ is the number of tokens in the query $q$ and $h$ is the embedding dimensionality ($h=768$ in BERT).